The House from an 1844 lithotint by J.D. Harding

-House & Family History: Helmingham is composed of four main periods: the late 15th century, the mid-18th century, 1800, and 1841.
-The South Facade was mostly designed by Nash, or his assistant, John Adey Repton.
-Nash designed the battlements, mullions, the oriel topped gateway, and the bridge.
-In 1841 Anthony Salvin remodeled West Range and designed the Dining Room and the South Drawing Room using 17th century components.
+House & Family History: Helmingham is composed of four main periods: the 16th century, the mid-18th century, 1800, and 1841.
+The south facade was mostly designed by Nash, or his assistant, John Adey Repton.
+Nash designed the battlements, mullions, the oriel-topped gateway, and the bridge.
+In 1841 Anthony Salvin remodeled the west range and created the dining room and the south drawing room using 17th century components.
+The only access to Helmingham Hall is via two drawbridges (which span a 60-feet-wide moat that completely surrounds the house) that have been pulled up every night since 1510.

 Architect: John Nash